-The University of Botswana, established on July 1, 1982, is closely involved in the national development process of Botswana.
-In this regard the special functions of the University are to engage in improving the quality and in expanding the quantity of the human resources needed for development, and to act as the repository of the collective knowledge and experience of the nation and the world.
+Students in the CIEE Gaborone program enroll in the the University of Botswana.
+Established on July 1, 1982, University of Botswana is closely involved in the national development process of Botswana.
 The University of Botswana cultivates a holistic environment among students that includes a range of learning, social, cultural and recreational opportunities to facilitate the full realization of a student’s potential for academic and personal growth.
 The University also ensures a student-centered, intellectually stimulating and technologically advanced teaching, learning and research environment by promoting the health, social and spiritual welfare of the University community through a range of policies and programs and a diversity of positive co-curricular activities and experiences.

-For additional information, visit the University of Botswana website.
+For additional information, visit the CIEE Gaborone, Botswana website.

 The City of Gaborone